hathibelagal-dev/instantpolyglot/docs/eng/Indigenous_Languages_Of_South_America.md

 **Ûti nikoa xâne**
 man eat fish
-"The man eats fish"
+“The man eats fish”

 **Ina ovoku xâne**
 in house man
-"The man is in the house"
+“The man is in the house”

-In the second example, we see the postposition **ina** "in" following the noun it governs.
+In the second example, we see the postposition **ina** “in” following the noun it governs.

 ### Tupian